I am marrying my person and that is what truly matters, pandemic or not.

 Wedding Date: October 18, 2020

-Ali has been forced to make adjustments to her wedding because of COVID-19.
+Ali has been forced to make adjustments to her day, but is still moving forward with her COVID wedding.
 But, she knows her priorities and has a great attitude and is certain her wedding will be great, “I would say the biggest hurdle to planning a wedding during the COVID-19 pandemic has been coming to terms with the idea that safety is now the number one element we need to consider.”
 Ali explains.

 “At the end of the day, we have faith that our small ceremony will be everything we have dreamt of.”